arduino/go-updater/README.md

 - **HTTPS Only**: Always use HTTPS for your release server
 - **Checksum Verification**: All downloads are automatically verified using SHA256
 - **Path Validation**: Archive extraction includes path traversal protection
-- **Atomic Updates**: Updates are applied atomically to prevent corruption

 ## License